webosose/website/content/en/docs/guides/development/js-services/using-node-js-modules.md

 ## Using Node.js Core Modules

-webOS Open Source Edition supports all the Node.js core modules provided by Node.js v8.12.0.
-For the list of core modules and API details, see [Node.js v8.12.0 Manual & Documentation](https://nodejs.org/docs/v8.12.0/api/).
+webOS Open Source Edition supports all the Node.js core modules provided by Node.js v12.14.1.
+For the list of core modules and API details, see [Node.js v12.14.1 Documentation](https://nodejs.org/docs/v12.14.1/api/).

 {{< note >}}
+  - webOS OSE releases from 1.8.0 to 2.6.0 support [Node.js v8.12.0](https://nodejs.org/docs/v8.12.0/api/).
-webOS OSE releases up to 1.7.0 support [Node.js v6.11.2](https://nodejs.org/docs/v6.11.2/api/).
+  - webOS OSE releases up to 1.7.0 support [Node.js v6.11.2](https://nodejs.org/docs/v6.11.2/api/).
 {{< /note >}}

 To use Node.js core module, add the module with the top-level identifier to your service as the following code.